bchadfield/csw-website/help/archive-multiple-content-items.markdown

 permalink: "content/archive-multiple-content-items.html"
 ---

-Only admins or assigned editors are able to archive multiple content items.
+Only admins are able to archive multiple content items.

 You can archive multiple content items using one of two ways: